 However, such stereotypical assumptions which view women as “sustainability saviors” have risks, as it’s based on the assumption that women are unlimited resource that can sustain environments without consideration of women’s health, time, knowledge, interests and opportunities.
 Thus, women’s involvement in policy-making focused only at sustainability doesn’t mean better gender equality; on the contrary, increase of women’s already heavy unpaid work burdens without consideration of their benefits in advantage to the environment can worsen gender inequalities and power imbalances.

-Despite the challenges, this is a time of great opportunity for Arab women.
+Despite the challenges, this is a time of great opportunity for Arab women in the environmental sector.
 Worldwide, there are many examples of alternative pathways that move towards environmental sustainability and gender equality synergistically, which means respect for women knowledge, capabilities, rights and entrepreneurship, while ensuring that roles are matched with rights, control over resources and decision-making power.

 - Wuyep, Solomon Z. et al “Women Participation in Environmental Protection and Management: Lessons from Plateau State, Nigeria.”
 American Journal of Environmental Protection, n.d.
 Web.
 2014.